 Gastrointestinal stromal tumors (GISTs) of the esophagus are rare, comprising only about 1% of reported GISTs.
-Dr. Blum and colleagues recently reported on a series of four esophageal GIST cases treated since 2002 at Northwestern Memorial Hospital.
+Dr. Blum and colleagues who reported in 2007 on a series of four esophageal GIST cases treated since 2002 at Northwestern Memorial Hospital.
 A link to the abstract is given at the end of this piece.
 In addition, they reviewed the literature on esophageal GIST and its treatment.

 Below are Dr. Blum’s answers to questions about esophageal GIST posed by GIST Support International.